TobiaszCudnik/asyncmachine/README.md

 **AsyncMachine** is a modern state manager with intelligence built in.
-It's a combination of several different concepts, while still being a minimalistic (**7.5**kb gzip) library.
+It's a combination of several different concepts, while still being a minimalistic (**7.5**kb gzipped) library.
 It was born slowly over the years of writing complex JavaScript apps and other asynchronous systems.
 Most of all, it's a state machine, thus the label _Hybrid State Machine_.

 Components: